 Once Emma saw her, she knew she was one of the kittens from a stray litter they’d just recently discovered living under their barn.

-They were working on TNR’ing them, but this girl was no where near the rest.
+They were working on TNR’ing them, but this girl with the loud cries was no where near the rest.

 She was the same coloring and about the same size, but the mama had abandoned her for some reason.

 Alyssa and Josh decided that the neonate would remain with them for a few days until she could be accepted into foster care.